 Your Target Customers

 Every business has a target market – so it’s essential that you consider this before you start to design your restaurant.
-When doing this, discover key information about your potential customer’s ages, spending patterns, interests through market research.
+When doing this, discover key information about your potential customer’s ages, spending patterns, interests through restaurant marketing.
 This will give you an idea into how to market your restaurant to them and what will and won’t be successful.

 The Type of Cuisine You’ll Offer